Serchinastico/Kin/README.md

 How does it work?
 -----------------

 Kin is just a syntax checker built with ANTLR 4 with a very thin layer to be usable from command line.
+On the fly syntax checking integration for text editors and IDEs is a work in progress (see the "Text editor/IDE integration" section below).

 Usage
 -----------------